jackc/surus/README.md

 # Description

-Surus extends ActiveRecord with PostgreSQL specific functionality.
-It includes hstore and array serializers and helper scopes.
-It also includes a helper to control PostgreSQL synchronous commit behavior.
+Surus accelerates ActiveRecord with PostgreSQL specific types and functionality.
+It enables indexed searching of serialized arrays and hashes.
+It also can control PostgreSQL synchronous commit behavior.
+By relaxing PostgreSQL's durability guarantee, transaction commit rate can be increased by 50% or more.

 # Installation